douglasdecouto/bermuda-budget-data/README.md

 1. "Estimate": the budget number for *this* fiscal year.

-In the data files, each number appears on its own line ("unpivoted"), starting with the `BudgetBookVersion` (what year's budget was this data published in), along with the `DataVersion` code and the `BudgetYear` to which that number applies.
+In the data files, each number appears on its own line ("unpivoted"), starting with the `BudgetBookVersion` (what year's budget this data was published in), along with the `DataVersion` code and the `BudgetYear` to which that number applies.
 So for example, the "Actual" numbers will always have a `BudgetYear` which is two years behind the
 `BudgetBookVersion`.

+Since the fiscal year starts in April, the budget year is often expressed as the two years it overlaps, e.g. 2003/04.
+The original source data for this project stores the years like that with a slash.
+However many tools like Excel are confused by the slashes and try to interpret it as a year and monnth (e.g. 2011/12 gets converted to Dec 2011).
+To avoid this all the years are stored as the four-digit year the budget starts in (e.g. 2011, not 2011/12).

 ### Summary Data

 Summary data is provided for expenditure (expenses), revenue, head count (FTE), and capital expenses, by:

-- Budget year; since the fiscal year starts in April expressed as the two years. it overlaps, e.g. 2003/04.
+- Budget year;
 - Government Ministry.
 - Budget book "Head", essentially a department in the Ministry.
 There is also a "head number" associated with each head.
 Head numbers are unique (I think!) across the whole budget book.
 - Data version: Actual/Original/Revised/Estimate, as outlined above.